XanderStrike/GazelleUI/readme.md

     docker start gazelleui

+There's also a docker-compose.yml if you prefer that.

 ### Without Docker or for Development

 GazelleUI is designed with seedboxes in mind.
 These instructions are for Ubuntu, but it'll run on most any linux or osx box.